-There will be used open calls for the promotion programme to retain especially talented staff every 2-3 year at the department.
+There will be used open calls for the promotion programme to retain especially talented staff when there is a strategic need at the department and available finances to cover the costs in a sustainable manner.
 In exceptional circumstances, an associate professor can be recruited into the promotion programme for a full professorship.
 An application for the promotion programme must include the material required for an associate and/or full professor at the department (described in SQM REEAD) and a clear promotion plan including specified milestones during the promotion process.
 The promotion plan should be a part of the applicant's research plan and should specify which competencies at full professor level (following REEAD) the applicant will work to achieve during the promotion period.
 It is important that the applicant is both ambitious and realistic.

 To qualify for the promotion programme, the candidate should be able to demonstrate performance in relation to the entry criteria in REEAD in-between associate and full professor.
 The applicant is expected to demonstrate exceptional talent within at least two of the department's REEAD criteria and show a promising track record in relation to the rest of the REEAD criteria.
 Furthermore, the applicant must have a special reason for not following the ordinary career track at the department (in the SQM REEAD), for example, the applicant may have taken on a special task or have a long-term project (4-5 years) that requires the applicant's time, so that he or she is not able to follow the traditional career paths.
+The reason should be forward-looking and preferably beneficial for the entire department.

-Thus, inclusion into the promotion programme requires 1) extraordinarily excellent performance, and 2) a specified reason why the applicant is not able to follow the traditional career track.
-A non-exhaustive list of examples is:
+Thus, inclusion into the promotion programme requires 1) extraordinarily excellent performance, and 2) a specified forward-looking reason why the applicant is not able to follow the traditional career track.
+The assessment of these two points will be made by the hiring committee.

+A non-exhaustive list of examples of extraordinarily excellent performance includes: